swsisolutions/GitPlayground/README.md

 # GitPlayground
-Sample project to play around with git commands
+## How to maintain 2 git account
 - https://dzone.com/articles/managing-multiple-github-accounts
+- git remote set-url origin git@github.com-swsi:swsisolutions/ComposePlayGround.git
 ## What is Git?
 - Git is a distributed version control system.
 This means that instead of having a central server that holds the "master" copy of your code, every developer has a complete copy of the repository, including its full history.